jzhang319/pixelgram/docs/README.md

    - All users (logged in or no) can view a sampling of the most recent comments to photos.

 A logged in user can:
    - Post comments to photos
    - Edit and delete their own comments

 ## Reactions
 A logged in user can:
    - Up-vote and down-vote an answer
    - Remove their own reaction
    - Update their reaction

-# Future Features

-## This clone is a work in progress, these features will be available in the future...

-- ## Followers
+## Followers
 A logged in user can:
    - Follow a specific user
    - Remove a specific user that he/she is following

+## Messages
+A logged in user can:
+   - send messages to other users using the general chat

+# Future Features

+## This clone is a work in progress, these features will be available in the future...

 - ## AWS
-   - Store pictures with AWS
+   - Store all photos using AWS